top of page

 Begin your expressive beading project by deciding if you want to make a keychain, bracelet, or necklace using the beads you have purchased.
 As you bead your project, please share the parts of your personal story of that you wish to share and also share your hopes.

-As part of your design, please include a red, green and blue beads to imbue meaning into your story and emotions as you share with the other members of the group.
+As part of your design, you can use different color beads to express different meanings to share with the other members of the group.

 As you handle and string your green beads, let the green beads symbolize your thoughts, feelings and experiences surrounding your pregnancy.
 Please share this with your group.